iSaluki/phhs6/content/sixth/Business/Units/fh/HRFlow.md

 - Existing employees leave and need replacing
 - Business needs new employees with new skills
 - Business is relocating

+### Changes in employment patterns

+- More people working from home
+- More people working flexible hours
+- More part-time workers
+- Greater number of women looking to work
+- Ageing population
+- People rarely remain in the same job for life
+- Technology is enabling "teleworking".

 [Business](/Business)